NguyenChHieu/Tanks/README.md

   + Vary your shot's power level **(UP/DOWN ARROW)**
   + <img width="60" alt="image" src="https://github.com/NguyenChHieu/Tanks/assets/140675996/c49c31ff-84ad-4194-970f-b909bd169fbf">

+    + NOTE:
+    + Every time you move, the fuel got deducted (1px / 1 fuel credit), indicated on the HUD:
+    +
-    + NOTE: Your max power = to your current health.
+    + Your max power = to your current health.
     + Players take turns shooting by **pressing SPACE** **Be strategic with your movements and shots to dominate the battlefield!**